 - Almondsbury - Almondsbury Surgery,Sundays Hill, Almondsbury, BS32 4DS

 - Yate - West Walk Surgery, 21 West Walk, Yate, BS37 4AX

 - Downend - Leap Valley Surgery, Beaufort Road Downend Bristol BS16 6UG

 - Little Stoke - Concorde Medical Centre, Braydon Avenue, Little Stoke, Bristol, BS34 6BQ

-- Portishead - Harbourside Family Practice, 2 Haven View, Portishead, BS20 7BL (Available again from January 2018)
+- Portishead - Harbourside Family Practice, 2 Haven View, Portishead, BS20 7BL (Not available currently due to maternity leave)